 Strong, Healthy & Just: Springfield Climate Action and Resilience Plan

-Partners for a Healthier Community is working with the Pioneer Valley Planning Commission (PVPC) and Arise for Social Justice on outreach and engagement of residents and key stakeholders.
+The Public Health Institute of Western MA is working with the Pioneer Valley Planning Commission (PVPC) and Arise for Social Justice on outreach and engagement of residents and key stakeholders.
 In addition to residents, we will be working to solicit input from leaders of local businesses, academic institutions, and community-based organizations about their concerns, suggestions, and best practices on how to reduce energy use and make Springfield a resilient, healthy city.

 After a series of public meetings, the City of Springfield has finalized its climate action plan.
 The new plan: Strong, Healthy, and Just: Springfield Climate Action and Resilience Plan is available online.